Check here any time weather forecasts indicate that flooding is possible

 The Edmeston station has a damaged antenna and soil moisture gauge due to a fallen tree branch.
 While the station is still functioning, we will need to replace both soon.

-All of the work that has been done and will need to be done soon will be covered by the monies received through the Unatego Science Foundation.
+All of the work that has been done or will need to be done soon will be covered by the monies received through the Unatego Science Foundation.
 We thank this group again for allowing us to bring our network of stations back to full strength.